Jun2005/non-exhaustive-list-of-games-I-have-created/README.md

 <img width="315" height="250" alt="Coverimage" src="https://github.com/user-attachments/assets/57a5a6ad-37e1-4a9a-984f-e1feec86b7a6" />
 <img width="1920" height="1080" alt="unknown" src="https://github.com/user-attachments/assets/49e87a64-dfff-421a-8681-6df7eadb1592" />

+### Description:
 This game was created in a week for a game jam (an event where people gather to make games from scratch within a set time limit).
 The premise is to keep the population happy by controlling the weather using your mouse.
+Throughout the game, requests for certain weather will pop up.
+For example, rainy, sunny, windy, or snowy.
+You need to fulfil those requests to keep the satisfaction meter high.
+Once it hits 0%, the game is over.
 The game can be played through this link (https://junbo.itch.io/climatemanager).

+### Features:
+- Cloud mechanic: By hovering the sun over water, clouds will appear that can be moved around using the mouse.
+These clouds are essential in fulfilling certain requests, such as cloudy, rainy, or snowy.
+Having the sun close to the cloud turns it into a rain cloud, and having it away turns it into a snow cloud.
+- To increase the difficulty, satisfaction will start to deplete more quickly, and wind will blow occasionally to push clouds into undesirable locations.

+### Challenges:
+Since this was a game jam, I only had 2 weeks to complete the game, so time had to be managed wisely.
+After brainstorming ideas, I noted down things I needed to complete on Trello to prioritize tasks required for a minimum viable product.
+By doing this, I was able to stay on track, avoid scope creep, and complete the game on time.
+There are still many rooms for improvement, as the game lacked a proper tutorial and contained no audio.

+### Game engine: Unity
-State: Completed
+### State: Completed